 - For those who attend worship on-site, several options will be offered for Communion.

 - Ushers will invite you to come forward by way of the center aisle.
-Please continue to wear your mask over your nose and mouth while moving throughout the Sanctuary.
 At the Chancel steps, you will receive a piece of bread from the pastor and a cup from one of the Communion servers.
 After communing, please return to your seat using the side aisles.

-- If you prefer to remain in your pew to commune, you may choose to bring your own elements from home; alternatively, you may use the pre-packaged elements available in the Narthex.
+- If you prefer to remain in your pew to commune, we will be glad to bring the elements to you.
+Alternatively, you may use the pre-packaged elements available in the Narthex.